mehulagg/gitlab/doc/development/documentation/styleguide.md

 ### Text for documentation requiring version text

-When a feature is new or updated, you can add version information as a bulleted item in the **Version history**, or inline with related text.
+When a feature is new or updated, you can add version information as a bulleted item in the **Version history**, or as an inline reference with related text.

 #### Version text in the **Version History**

-If all the content under a heading is related, add version text in a bulleted list below the heading.
+If all content in a section is related, add version text in a bulleted list following the heading for the section.
 To render correctly, it must be on its own line and surrounded by blank lines.

 - For features that need to declare the GitLab version that the feature was introduced.
 Text similar to the following should be added immediately below